 If vegan cuisine is considered bland, cooks are partly to blame.
 Nana-Serwa Mancell reached that realisation when embracing the lifestyle.
 As a Ghanaian used to the hearty stews of her homeland, she says she has found limited vegan culinary options on offer in the UAE.

-“It is shocking at the lack of variety on offer,” she says.
-“You go to places that claim they are all healthy and modern and you realise they only have one or two vegan dishes and even those feel like an afterthought.”
+“It is shocking, the lack of variety,” she says.
+“You go to places that claim they are all healthy and modern, and you realise they only have one or two vegan dishes - and even those feel like an afterthought.”

 Both dishes are uncompromisingly flavoursome, attributes of West African cuisine Mancell wants to transfer to the vegan palate.

 She knew she was on to a winning formula when formulating the dishes at home in April 2020.
 At the time, she was cooking for friends alone at home in Dubai because of health and safety measures in light of the pandemic.